 The franchise agreement between the City of Batavia and Multimedia Cablevision was scheduled to expire in 1996.
 This allowed BATV an opportunity to provide for the future growth of the PEG (Public, Education, Government) access channels on the cable television system (currently operated by Comcast).
 The franchise agreement provides funding to staff and operate BATV; capital to upgrade BATV facilities and equipment; advertising to promote and publicize BATV; access to a mobile, production vehicle; and 2-way communication with each subscriber.

 May 1998 brought the efforts of governmental and civic bodies to BATV.
 The BATV Volunteer Board of eight years was transformed into the current BATV Board with representation from the City of Batavia; Batavia School District; Batavia Park District; Batavia Library District; Batavia Township; Batavia Chamber of Commerce; and five, at-large, community members.
-The Board also seats three non-voting members, the BATV Director of Operations,Program Director, Broadcast Production Specialist; and a student body representative from Batavia High School.
+The Board also seats tw0 non-voting members, the BATV Director of Operations,Program Coordinator; and a student body representative from Batavia High School.